Project Guide

 - Remove the air filter, if applicable.

-Tip: Read and follow the manufacturer's directions when you empty the base to prevent water from getting into the motor or electrical part of the base.
+Tip: Follow the manufacturer's directions carefully when you empty the base to prevent water from getting into the motor or electrical components.

-- Pour undiluted white vinegar into the reservoir of the base.
+- Pour undiluted white vinegar into the reservoir of the base and let it sit.

-- Place small parts into a bowl of white vinegar.
+- Submerge the small parts in a bowl of white vinegar.
+Let soak for 30 minutes.

 - Scrub any residue that clings to the surface with a small soft brush dipped in vinegar.